godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 ### Editor

 #### Fixes for invalid/corrupt scenes

 A common complaint among users is that they get locked out of editing a scene because it contained an instance of a different scene that no longer exists (due to being renamed or deleted).
-Users learned to dread the well-known “Scene invalid/corrupt” error that resulted from this. ([GH-86781](https://github.com/godotengine/godot/pull/86781)) aims to improve the situation by allowing you to open, edit, and fix scenes that have been corrupted due to a missing dependency.
+Users learned to dread the well-known “Scene invalid/corrupt” error that resulted from this ([GH-86781](https://github.com/godotengine/godot/pull/86781)) aims to improve the situation by allowing you to open, edit, and fix scenes that have been corrupted due to a missing dependency.
 This should make the process of refactoring your projects within Godot feel quite a bit safer.

 Another bugfix on the GDScript side may also help solve situations where using preload() with cyclic dependencies leads to scenes being flagged as invalid ([GH-85501](https://github.com/godotengine/godot/pull/85501)).

 Loading of scenes with corrupted or missing dependencies will no longer be aborted ([GH-85159](https://github.com/godotengine/godot/pull/85159)), allowing you to use and fix such scenes without external tools.

 #### Add ufbx for importing .fbx files without FBX2glTF

 This monumental effort by Samuli Raivio and Ernest Lee incorporates the popular ufbx library into Godot to allow for seamlessly importing .fbx files ([GH-81746](https://github.com/godotengine/godot/pull/81746)).
 Previously users would have to download the FBX2glTF tool separately and Godot would invoke it to convert .fbx files to glTF files in order to import them. ufbx allows us to avoid this process and import .fbx files directly.
 Although the ufbx library has gone through extensive rigorous testing, this is a huge change and the .fbx file format is notoriously difficult to work with, so please test this carefully and report any bugs you find.

 After upgrading to Godot 4.3, existing files in your projects will continue to import using [FBX2glTF](https://github.com/godotengine/FBX2glTF).
 By default, only newly added files will import with ufbx.
 This default may be changed by using the "Preset" button near the top of the Import dock.

 #### Editor theme and UX improvements

 A number of highly requested theme and UX improvements have been merged for 4.3 among them are:
 - The FileSystem dock can now be moved to the bottom section of the editor ([GH-86765](https://github.com/godotengine/godot/pull/86765)), giving access to a wide panel instead of a tall one.
 Drag and drop of resources is now also supported across bottom panels by hovering the relevant label, as may be familiar from browser tabs.
 - The project manager also got a visual and usability overhaul, with a better layout and a look unified with UI conventions of the editor ([GH-87443](https://github.com/godotengine/godot/pull/87443)).
 This also introduces initial work on making any kind of network-related feature opt-in in the editor, to give users full control over if and when Godot should communicate with the Internet (e.g. querying the Asset Library for assets, or the Godot website for export templates, etc.).

 #### Automatic checking for engine updates

 We finally implemented a long-requested feature in the project manager to check for new Godot versions ([GH-75916](https://github.com/godotengine/godot/pull/75916)).
 This is convenient both when testing pre-release versions, to be notified when beta 1 or future releases are published, but also for new maintenance or feature releases in stable branches.

 Out of concern for users’ privacy, this feature is not enabled by default, but can be toggled easily by enabling the “Online” network mode in the project manager’s settings.

 #### PackedByteArrays saved with Base64 encoding

 One common annoyance with Godot’s text-based scene/resource format (tscn/tres) is that the serialization of PackedByteArray properties takes a lot of space, leading to inflated file sizes, and noisy diffs.
 To help with that, we changed the serialization of PackedByteArrays to use Base64 encoding, which is more compact, especially for bigger arrays ([GH-89186](https://github.com/godotengine/godot/pull/89186)).

 This change however means that the scene format changed in a way that can’t be parsed by earlier Godot releases.
 To ease this transition, we made it so that Godot 4.3 only saves scenes and resources using this new format if they contain a PackedByteArray ([GH-90889](https://github.com/godotengine/godot/pull/90889)).
 Additionally, we are backporting support for parsing the new format to the upcoming Godot 4.2.3 and 4.1.5 releases ([GH-91250](https://github.com/godotengine/godot/pull/91250)), so that it would still be possible for users to roll back to these versions if they need to.